DALL-E/Every illustration.

 Don't have an account?
 Sign up!

-David Herman 8 months ago
+David Herman about 1 year ago

 Amazing post Evan.
 Desperately needed by all constituent parties.
 Two strings, I think, are worth pulling on and giving some more thought to are dealing with the big platforms and the whole consumer attention piece.
 Yes, creators need better, broader, richer incentives.
 Revenue sources should be broadened and multiplied.
 More monies should flow faster, further, and more voluminously to creators.
 Your point about a creator middle class is critical.
 Tiny pieces of other tiny pieces controlling large pieces might be good for someone, but is necessarily bad for everyone else, especially creators and audiences.
 Operating a creator business, I also agree, should be far less cumbersome A bc we have the tech to do that and B bc great content takes time.
 My concern is that despite all this there still appears to be a collective “hands in the air” capitulation to bigness (of the winning platforms) and attention (ours).
 If things were normal out there, I suppose, we’d have to accept this.
 But things are far from normal and it’s more than the 50% of Americans who endeavor to decrease their social media use over the next year.
 Parents and schools are finally starting to say no the crack cocaine we hand our children when they’re barely old enough to buy a lollipop on their own.
 People, en masse, are tiring of the algorithmic control of their lives and the war on their attention.
 In fact, I’m starting to see a war on the war for our attention.
 I’m thinking that any newco roll-up strategy with designs on fixing the creator economy has a better chance of doing so by also trying to address the broken pieces of the consumer economy.
 Bigness for the sake of swapping one big thing for another big thing a/o one giant piece of our limited attention for another, I fear, will only bring us right back to where we started.